akauppi/GroundLevel-firebase-es/fns-test/README.md

 Test Cloud Functions for the application.

 We test against a locally running emulator, using normal JavaScript Firebase client.
-This differs from the Firebase suggested model ([here](https://firebase.google.com/docs/functions/unit-testing)).
+This differs from the Firebase suggested model of [unit testing](https://firebase.google.com/docs/functions/unit-testing).

 Benefits: